david-we/sisk/README.md

 - 128x32 OLED Display (I2C)
 - 60% and 65% Version available

+##why?

+I know there similar keyboards out there, in fact there are also kits available that are in the same category.
+But still i was not satisfied with the existing solutions.
+Some where also hard to get in europe or had no ISO Layout.
+Another big point for me was the learning aspect, especially KiCAD and SMD soldering.

 ## history

-last year i made which is kind of the predecessor of SiSK.
-But handwired and driven by a raspberry pi pico
+last year i made this thing, which is kind of the predecessor of SiSK.
+But handwired and driven by a raspberry pi pico.
+It worked very well but the connector between the two halves has sometimes loose contact. then i have to wobble around on the connector and it works again :P ... otherwise it worked flawless